 Despite these advances, foundation models alone may not reach the accuracy required for demanding tasks such as polymorph ranking or free energy calculations.
-Fine-tuning on system-specific, high-quality DFT data provides a practical route to close this gap, improving both accuracy and transferability across the polymorphic landscape of a target compound.\cite{fine-tuning-juttafriend} However, assembling the necessary training data, selecting appropriate hyperparameters, and validating dynamical stability across multiple polymorphs remains an intensive process that typically requires significant expert knowledge---representing a practical barrier for the broader community.
+For instance, in a recent study of the acridine polymorph family, the MACE-MPA foundation model failed to reproduce the experimentally established stability ordering, whereas a system-specifically fine-tuned model recovered the correct ranking.\cite{AMLP} Fine-tuning on system-specific, high-quality DFT data provides a practical route to close this gap, improving both accuracy and transferability across the polymorphic landscape of a target compound.\cite{fine-tuning-juttafriend} However, assembling the necessary training data, selecting appropriate hyperparameters, and validating dynamical stability across multiple polymorphs remains an intensive process that typically requires significant expert knowledge---representing a practical barrier for the broader community.
 Here, we address this challenge by leveraging the Automated Machine Learning Pipeline (AMLP)\cite{AMLP,amlp_github} to systematically fine-tune \texttt{MACE-MH-1} for nine highly polymorphic molecular crystal systems, demonstrating that the full workflow---from dataset generation to model validation---can be executed in a reproducible and accessible manner.